mark-js/bitcoin-pipeline/README.md

 - **Plotly Dash:** Visualization interface for both historical and real-time data

 #### Implementation Notes
-- Local PostgreSQL database was used in real-time visualization
+- Local PostgreSQL database was used for the real-time visualization in Dashboard
-- Bigquery was too slow to access at 200 millisecond intervals
-- Flink inserts into Bigquery took 2-3 minutes
+- Bigquery was too slow to access at 200 millisecond intervals and Flink inserts into Bigquery took 2-3 minutes
+- There can be gaps in live data and may not be complete.
+This could be solved using Bybit Rest API
+- Historical data is updated daily starting at 00:00 UTC

 ## Local Deployment